itachi612/visual_data_analysis/README.md

 ### Foreword

 Visualization is good for two reasons.
-The First, it is very useful when you need to com- municate your results to somebody: your employer, colleagues, customers, etc. Second, it is useful building for a better understanding of the data.
+The First, it is very useful when you need to communicate your results to somebody: your employer, colleagues, customers, etc. Second, it is useful building for a better understanding of the data.
 Here is an example that shows why it is important.